sprestridge/sprestridge.github.io/_posts/2017-10-08-Data-Mgmt-Decisions.md

 I enrolled in a Coursera course titled '**Data Science + Analytics**'.
 The third week, _Making Data Management Decisions_ requires a blog post describing the data management decisions made for your project, so this is my post.
 See below for the program and output.

+For this project I am interested in exploring feelings about the criminal justice system and whether a belief that blacks and other minorities are treated the same as whites (or not) is associated with education, religious beliefs, or socio-economic status.

 ## Data management decisions

-One obvious data management decision for this week's assignment was to focus on education level and use subsets to isolate the data for those with some college education and higher from those with high school or lower educations.
+One obvious data management decision for this week's assignment was to focus on education level and use subsets to isolate the data for those with some college education and higher from those with high school or lower education levels.

 Another decision regarding data management was to use a significant amount of formatting to have the tables clearly labeled and have categories assigned that are understandable to humans and not just numbers, i.e., 18-29 for an age category instead of the number 1 in the Age tables.

 ## Education level plays a role in the belief that blacks and minorites do not receive equal treatment in the legal system.

-According to the data the higher an individuals education level the more likely they are to believe blacks and minorities are not treated equally in the legal system.
+According to the data _the higher an individual's education level the more likely they are to believe blacks and minorities are not treated equally in the legal system_.

 Among the 1,375 responses with some college or higher education 54.68% (736) believe blacks and minorities do not receive equal treatment (categories 6 & 7 on a 7-pt scale).
 There were 29 missing responses.